antonelepfl/usecases/README.md

 * Add new: [use case](/documentation/add_new_usecase.md) - [MOOC](/documentation/add_new_mooc.md) - [models](/documentation/add_new_model.md)
 * If single cell models [change](/documentation/single_cell_model_change.md)
 * The usual [path](/documentation/usual_path.md) the user follows

+(\*) We are using the Github API and not the raw content because we need the SHA to compare using the [common header](https://github.com/antonelepfl/usecases/blob/dev/production_notebooks/common_header/common_headers.ipynb) snippet